 Although bill of materials isn’t a requirement for all e-commerce businesses, if you manufacture your own products in any way then you’ll need access to bill of materials or BOM functionality so that you can accurately price your products.

-Look for systems that offer this functionality, as well as automated accounting and inventory adjustments related to the items you manufacture and bundle together.
+Look for systems that offer this functionality with multichannel inventory management, as well as automated accounting and inventory adjustments related to the items you manufacture and bundle together.